erikaj0037/Portfolio/content/publication/conference-paper/index.md

 publication: In *Hugo Blox Builder Conference*
 publication_short: In *ICW*

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: The human brain processes visuospatial information to optimize motion toward a target position in space.
+The effects of different brain waves on the relationship between information processed and movement time, defined by Fitt’s Law, were investigated.
+We observed and analyzed the impact of ambient sounds across different frequencies such as white noise, pink noise, and brown noise before and during motion planning to a target location.
+Additionally, the effects of meditation prior to performing the movement-to-target exercise were evaluated.
+The sounds and meditation intended to alter the participant’s mental state by modulating brain activity, or brain waves, associated with states such as focus, alertness, and problem solving.
+Brain waves were recorded throughout the experiment using an electroencephalographic (EEG) device.

-# Summary.
+# # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags:
   - The Effect of Sound-Induced Brain Waves on Visuospatial Information Processing